GambuzX/EthicalHacking-Python/README.md

 * spider - maps the whole target website and discovers all files, directories and links.
 * guess_login - runs a wordlist attack to guess login information.
 * vulnerability_scanner - scans a target website for weaknesses and produces a report with all findings.

+### Disclaimer
+This repository was used for educational purposes and I do not take any responsibility for anything related to its content.
+You are free to use any code or algorithm you find, but do so at your own risk.
+Furthermore, please refrain from doing anything illegal or with ill-intentions.